SaniaNisar/Check-In-Check-Out-System/README.md

 # 📂 Files
 * server.c: The server-side program that handles incoming UDP packets, processes check-in/check-out requests, and manages the attendance database.
 * client.c: The client-side program that sends check-in/check-out requests to the server.
-* attendance.txt: A text file that maintains the current attendance of the students.

 # 🛠️ Requirements
 * GCC compiler (for compiling the C programs)